Phrogz/hatshuffler/README.md

 Bert Thiem, Northrop Von Hindenburg, Shirlton Durdle, Rowan Westwater, Inness Wickenden(T), Livy Alebrooke, Loralie Filyushkin, Belvia Duffan, Trude Skeel, Kalli McGoon, Chelsie D'Alessio
 ```

-If you feel that maybe HatShuffler is optimizing for the wrong things, you can (while the program is running)
+If you feel that maybe HatShuffler is optimizing for the wrong things, you can edit the ranking weights
-edit the ranking weights in `config.js` and then `(g)o` again, as described in the next section.
+in `config.js` (without quitting the application) and then `(g)o` again, as described in the next section.
-HatShuffler will recalculate the score of the best season and continue to optimize it.
+HatShuffler will recalculate the score of the best season and then optimize it, using your new settings.

 ## Modifying Rankings & Ranking Weights